Monday, May 30, 2011

 I dreamed of something like this in college, when racing was a passion.
 Then I destroyed my knee in a crash and spent 30 years waiting to ride again.
 What a difference aluminum and carbon fiber make.

 Now I am old, crippled, and unworthy.
-Perhaps I'll look fast enough if I simply lean it against a bench, pretending I've come far; like Mark Twain, I suppose I have and should be glad to look the part.
+Perhaps I'll look fast enough if I simply lean it against a bench, pretending I've come far; Like Will Rogers, I've come far, so I should be satisfied to look the part.
 Perhaps I should paint it olive drab and scratch it up a bit.

 I do promise that this will NOT be riding on Shoal Survivor's bike rack, dripping in salt.
 It's older sibling has inherited that chore.